megmog88/witch-doctor-welch/README.md

 7. In order to run code locally go to the repositary and there is a green button that says "clone or download".
 8. Go to workspace and type in git clone
 9. Hit Enter
-10. Local clone done :)
+10. All done

 ## Credits

 ### Content
 - Katja Welch wrote the content for her website.
 ### Media
 - Katja Welch provided with me with most photos(others I have listed below)
 - Paid for Clipboard Image from https://www.vectorstock.com/
-- Logo designed and made by Amanda Spence
+- Logo designed and made by Amanda Spence my sister :)

 ## Acknowledgements

 - My best mate Katja Welch inspired me for this project.
-Her love for all spiritual healings and a key eye for attention to detail.
+Her love for all spiritual healings and being a general bundle of joy.
-- One major inspiration is lockdown.
+- Amanda Spence, my sister for putting up with me when things were tough.